If you’re an ambitious and hard-working student we’d love to talk with you about your next two years of study.

 We will send you a letter within a few weeks of your course consultation letting you know whether we can offer you a place.
 All offers are conditional on achieving the required entry criteria (and these may differ depending on the subjects you wish to study).

 Later we will invite you to take part in one of our Welcome to College Days that take place in late June.
 At these events you will experience A level lessons in at least two of your chosen subjects, and get to know some of the staff and other new students.

 You can still apply after the published deadline.
 However, we may not progress your application until after all other applicants have been considered and some subjects may not be available.

 Any applicant who was not successful when applying for a place can appeal to the board of governors for their application to be reconsidered, including new information such as school reports or results not available when their original course consultation took place.
 Details of the appeals process are sent to all unsuccessful applicants - click here for more information.

-You should find all the information you need on our website.
-If you have a specific enquiry, please contact our admissions team for more help.
+You should find all the information you need on this website.
+However, if you have a specific enquiry, please contact our admissions team for more help.

 Dance Mock Exams - all week 8:00am on 27th November 2017